Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 # My lil' Vulkan experiment

+*After years on the RHI coast, it was time to go home.*

 First off, here is the repository: https://github.com/Admer456/kaldera

 Over the past couple months, I've been building a light Vulkan framework(?) in C#.
 It's based on Vulkan 1.4, uses Silk.NET bindings, and I've been using it with Slang.
 For now, I'm sticking to the name "Kaldera", but it's not set in stone.